qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Rendering Menu
 ==============

-QGIS offers support for on-the-fly feature generalisation.
-This can improve rendering times when drawing many complex features at small scales.
+|rendering| QGIS offers support for on-the-fly feature generalisation.
+This can
+improve rendering times when drawing many complex features at small scales.
 This feature can be enabled or disabled in the layer settings using the
 |checkbox| :guilabel:`Simplify geometry` option.
 There is also a global